--a.
-Commercial caretaker housing shall be located on the same lot as the principalprimary use that provides the qualification for such housing, in compliance with the development standards for the zone.
+- -a.
+Commercial caretaker housing shall be located on the same lot, or a contiguous lot under common ownership, as the principal primary use that provides the qualification for such housing, in compliance with the development standards for the zone. - b.

------b.
 Seasonal worker housing may be located on siteon-site, or off siteoff-site if adjacent to the principalprimary use.

-Agricultural employee housing may be located on siteonsite or off siteoff-site in compliance with Subsection $\underline{PC}.2$ above.
+Agricultural employee housing may be located on siteon-site or off siteoff-site in compliance with Subsection DC.2 above.